Palm Island, Nth Queensland

 Current Challenges on Palm Island

 It is widely reported that the health and wellbeing of Indigenous Australians is among the poorest in the world.
-Attributed to decades of neglect and inadequate service provision, the Bwgcolman and Manbarra people on Palm Island in North Queensland have not escaped the issues associated with remoteness.
-Limited availability of allied health services such as physiotherapy and dietetics in particular, was problematic given the high rates of diabetes and cardiovascular disease experienced by Aboriginal and Torres Strait Islander people; as well as women’s health issues, sports injuries and general health concerns experienced by the elderly and people with disabilities, or those requiring post surgery rehabilitation.
+Attributed to decades of neglect and inadequate service provision, the Bwgcolman and Munbarra people on Palm Island in North Queensland have not escaped the issues associated with remoteness.
+Limited availability of allied health services such as physiotherapy, podiatry and dietetics in particular, was problematic given the high rates of diabetes and cardiovascular disease experienced by Aboriginal and Torres Strait Islander people; as well as women’s health issues, sports injuries and general health concerns experienced by the elderly and people with disabilities, or those requiring post surgery rehabilitation.